Luis Arraez Preview, Player Props: Marlins vs. Nationals

 - The pitching staff for the Nationals has a collective 7.8 K/9, the second-worst in MLB.

-- The Nationals have a 4.92 team ERA that ranks 27th among all MLB pitching staffs.
+- The Nationals' 4.91 team ERA ranks 27th among all league pitching staffs.

-- The Nationals surrender the most home runs in baseball (197 total, 1.5 per game).
+- Nationals pitchers combine to allow 197 total home runs at a rate of 1.5 per game (most in the league).

-- The right-hander's most recent appearance came on Friday against the Philadelphia Phillies, when he went four innings, surrendering six earned runs while allowing six hits.
+- The right-hander last pitched on Saturday against the Philadelphia Phillies, when he threw six scoreless innings while giving up five hits.

-- The 25-year-old has a 7.00 ERA and 8.5 strikeouts per nine innings across five games this season, while giving up a batting average of .209 to opposing hitters.
+- In 19 games this season, the 26-year-old has a 4.56 ERA and 7.5 strikeouts per nine innings, while giving up a batting average of .259 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.